moraki-finance/ruby-experian/README.md

 #### Verbose Logging

-You can pass [Faraday middleware](https://lostisland.github.io/faraday/#/middleware/index) to the client in a block, eg. to enable verbose logging with Ruby's [Logger](https://ruby-doc.org/3.2.2/stdlibs/logger/Logger.html):
+You can further configure the faraday connection by passing in a block to the client (e.g. to enable verbose logging with Ruby's [Logger](https://ruby-doc.org/3.2.2/stdlibs/logger/Logger.html)):

 ```ruby
   client = Experian::Client.new do |f|